rahul-chanchlani/imdb-sql-movie-industry-analysis/README.md

-# imdb-sql-movie-industry-analysis
+# IMDb Movie Industry Analysis
 Analysis of global movie industry trends using SQL.
 Performed complex data extraction and relational database querying to uncover insights on genre performance, regional market dominance, and actor success

-# IMDb Movie Industry Analysis

 # Project Overview
 This project involves a comprehensive exploratory data analysis (EDA) of the global movie industry using a large-scale IMDb database.
 By executing complex SQL queries, I analyzed trends in production volumes, genre performance, and regional market dominance to extract data-driven insights.